moofit/jamf_machine_migrator/README.md

 - Static group assignments aren't currently migrated (this is on the to-do list)
 - Script populated EAs aren't migrated as they are dynamically generated during inventory collections
-- If more than one result is found for either the source or destination computer, the script will exit.
+- If more than one result is found for either the source or destination computer, the script will exit

 Running the script with no options will display the below help information:

 	Usage: $0 [-v] -s SourceComputer [-h] [-d DestinationComputer] [-c CasperURL] [-u APIUsername] [-p APIPassword | -P] [-n] [-f PathToFile]

 	-v						Verbose mode.
 Output all the things
 	-s SourceComputer		Supply an identifier to use as the source of the information.
-					This can be Computer Name, Serial Number, Asset Number or another unique identifer.
+							This can be Computer Name, Serial Number, Asset Number or another unique identifier.
 							If this finds more than one match it will exit.
 	-d DestinationComputer 	Supply an identifier to use as the destination of the information to import the source computer's details into.
 		-c CasperURL		Supply the Casper URL to contact for the work. if not specified, then the default set in the script will be used.
 	-u APIUsername			Supply the API username to access the Casper server and carry out the work.
 	-p APIPassword 			Supply the API Password to access the Casper server and carry out the work.
 							ENCLOSE ALL PASSWORDS IN SINGLE QUOTES ' ' TO ENSURE CHARACTERS ARE PASSED CORRECTLY!
 							Also please do not use the following characters for passwords:
 							\ 	' 	£ 	" 	` 	% 	~
 	-P					The API Password will be requested.
 	-n					Do not prompt to carry out the export/import, just do it!
 	-f PathToFile		Use a tab delimited file to specify multiple source and destination Macs to work on.
 	-h					This help message

 	API PERMISSIONS:	These MUST be allowed for the specified API user: